 - Support professional documentation of project metrics, vehicle mileage logs, project reports, safety documentation, and incident reports as needed.

-A successful applicant brings a combination of the following knowledge and experiences.
+A successful applicant brings a combination of knowledge and experiences similar to the following list.
 Reasonable accommodations are possible.

 - Experience driving four-wheel drive vehicles on unpaved roads.